swcarpentry/python-novice-inflammation/pages/04-cond.md

 </code></pre></div>

-One important thing to notice the code above is that we use a double equals sign `==` to test for equality rather than a single equals sign because the latter is used to mean assignment.
+One important thing to notice in the code above is that we use a double equals sign `==` to test for equality rather than a single equals sign because the latter is used to mean assignment.
 This convention was inherited from C,